 In today’s world, many people need the services of a contractor.
-From new construction to renovation, from home improvement to commercial development – it is a thriving industry with plenty of opportunities for those who know what they’re doing.
+From new construction to renovation, home improvement to commercial development – it is a thriving industry with plenty of opportunities for those who know what they’re doing.
 And that can be you!
 All you have to do is follow these steps, and before long, you’ll find yourself on your way to running a successful business as an independent contractor.

 Do your research

-Create a business plan
+Create a business plan.

-Register with the government
+Register with the government.

 Get licenses and insurance.